Guide To Socializing And Meeting Friends At Meetup.com Events

 Don't expect to hit it off with everyone, or for everyone to be interested in you

 You'll be meeting a range of people.
 Your only common ground may be that you're in the same fifteen-year age range and are open to meeting new friends.
 You can't realistically connect with all of them.
 Some you may find pleasant enough, but not your style.
-With others the conversation may not flow freely.
+With others the conversation may feel stilted.
 Some won't be there for the same reasons as you, and not open to talking (e.g., if you're male, a fellow guy may only be there to meet women).

 Expect some of the conversations to be fairly quick and maybe end abruptly

-For the most part everyone will want to mingle and meet as many new people as they can.
+At bigger meet ups many people will want to mingle and meet as many other attendees as they can.
 You may end up in some longer conversations, but don't take it personally if after a few minutes someone says it was nice meeting you and they're going to look around a bit more.
 You can always catch up with them again later if you want.
 Of course, don't be afraid to float around yourself.
 If you want to end a conversation use the above line, or say you're going to get another drink, use the bathroom, go for a smoke, etc. It's fine to just slip away from group conversations you're not that engaged in.